-5. Implementation of the NFP Evidence-based Home Visiting Model
+5. Selection and Implementation of the Proposed Evidence-based Home Visiting Model

-This section of the proposal must provide a detailed description of model implementation.
+This section of the proposal must identify and explain the Respondent's selection of the proposed evidence-based home visiting model and provide a detailed description of model implementation.
 See page four of this document for details.